glisak/Rhetos-wiki/Development-environment-setup.md

 Follow the steps in this chapter if using IIS Express instead of IIS.
 IIS is recommended (see the previous chapter), but IIS Express can be useful if a restricted environment is needed on the development machine.

+The following instructions use tools from the Rhetos source repository.

 `SetupRhetosServer.bat` will set up web environment for IIS Express.
 It requires few parameters based on which it sets up database, configures